Klipper3d/klipper/docs/Resonance_Compensation.md

 range of frequencies.
 However, the damping ratio is usually unknown and is hard to estimate without a special equipment, so Klipper uses 0.1 value by default, which is a good all-round value.
-The frequency ranges in the table cover a number of different possible damping ratios around that value (approx. from 0.05 to 0.2).
+The frequency ranges in the table cover a number of different possible damping ratios around that value (approx. from 0.075 to 0.15).

 Also note that EI, 2HUMP_EI, and 3HUMP_EI are tuned to reduce vibrations to 5%, so the values for 10% vibration tolerance are provided only for the reference.
+However, a user can force a desired vibration tolerance for EI input shaper in a manner similar to MZV input shaper as, e.g. `ei(v_tol=0.02)` or `ei(v_tol=0.1)`, in which case the vibration reduction range will be different.

 **How to use this table:**